 XI.
 Duties and Selection of Chair

-The Chair of the DPAC will be chosen from and by a majority vote of the advisory committee members present, with the subsequent written confirmation from the Chair of the DPC or designee.
-The chair will serve for a one-year term and may be re-elected for additional terms.
+The Chair of the DPAC will be chosen from and by a majority vote of the advisory committee members present.
+The Chair will serve for a one-year term and may be re-elected for additional terms.
 The committee may also appoint a Vice-Chair through a similar process.

 The DPAC Chair, in consultation with the DPC Executive Director, will be responsible for scheduling meeting dates, developing DPAC meeting agendas, and the development and submission of any specific recommendations made pursuant to Article V. DPC staff will be responsible for reserving meeting locations and distribution of meeting notices and agendas.